noFrontendSolutions/fullstack-auth-and-db-app/README.md

 I've used **Next.js** to build the application.
 For the authentication part, I've used **auth0**, **MongoDB Atlas** to store the data, and for the styles I've used **Tailwind CSS**, like always.
 As a special feature, the blogs/articles can be written in **markdown**.

 I'm temporarly using the app to promote my github projects in order to make it a bit more appealing to the eyes.
 Nevertheless, feel free to play around with it: write an article or try a php injection (which technically shouldn't work).
 You can delete your contributions afterwards and leave no traces.
-I'm not storing your user in separate DB collection.
+I'm not storing your user data in a separate DB collection.
 Here is a link:

 https://fullstack-auth-and-db-app-nofrontendsolutions.vercel.app